qualityshepherd/brine/assets/posts/southern_coast.md

 **1204 The Black Fangs** Jagged rock formations jut from the treeline like the teeth of some enormous beast.
 The stone is unnaturally dark, almost obsidian, and warm to the touch.
 Local hunters avoid the area, muttering about strange figures seen moving between the spires at dusk.
 Sometimes, a deep, reverberating hum can be heard from within the earth, like the growl of something waiting to rise.

-**1205 The Hollow Roost** An immense, ancient tree clings to the mountainside, its trunk wide enough to house a small dwelling.
+**1205 The Hollow Roost** An immense tree clings to the mountainside, its trunk wide enough to house a small dwelling.
 Inside, the walls are lined with countless empty nests, though no birds have been seen here in generations.
 Instead, on certain nights, ghostly wings flicker through the air, and the wind carries the sound of distant, echoing caws.
 Those who sleep beneath the Roost report dreams of flying over endless forests—sometimes pleasant, sometimes nightmarish.

-**1208 The Leaning Stones** Ancient stone pillars, worn smooth by time, lean at impossible angles.
+**1208 The Leaning Stones** Stone pillars, worn smooth by time, lean at impossible angles.
 Strange markings spiral up their sides.
 Even the monastery's goats avoid grazing among them, despite the unusually thick grass.

 **1302 The Mistwell** A hidden spring high in the forest, perpetually cloaked in mist.
 Its water is clear but strangely heavy, and those who drink from it report vivid dreams—sometimes prophetic, sometimes terrifying.
-Some claim the Mistwell is a sacred place watched over by unseen spirits, while others insist it is a gateway to something beyond mortal understanding.

 **1303 The Slumbering Hart** Deep within the trees, where the land begins to rise, lies a clearing bathed in perpetual twilight.
 At its center rests an enormous stag—its antlers tangled with vines, its breath slow as the turning seasons.
 The creature does not wake, but its presence is undeniable.
 Druids and wanderers speak of it in hushed tones, calling it the Slumbering Hart, a guardian of balance.
-Some claim that disturbing it will summon the wrath of the forest itself.
+Disturbing it will summon the wrath of the forest itself.

 **1306 Four Leaf Clover Field** A field of ONLY four leaf clovers... finding a THREE leaf clover brings the bearer luck.